 As much as the words genius and talent get thrown around when talking about famous polyglots, Lewis is the most inspiring polyglot on the list because he was hopelessly monolingual until he was in his twenties.
 He decided to turn that around by dedicating his life to traveling and learning as many local languages as he could.
 After a decade of non-stop globetrotting he has busted all the myths about being too old to learn a language.
 Back in 2013 he was one of National Geographic’s “Travelers of the Year”.

 If the polyglot community looks like a boys’ club – albeit an especially bookish, socially awkward boys’ club – then South African teen Lindi Botes will be a welcome revelation.
 She was inspired to share her language skills online because of Tim Doner’s videos and is another impressive member of the polyglot community’s next generation.

 Dustin Luke grew up in the United States exclusively speaking English, but his first visit to Buenos Aires changed all that.
 He fell in love with Argentina and with Argentine Spanish, a very specific variety that he has mastered to the point that Argentinians are incredulous when he tries to explain that he’s American.
 He spreads the bilingual love far and wide, retaining a youtube viewership of Argentinians who love to laugh at Yanquis

 and themselves.
-He deserves to be mentioned here because his dedication to language learning is just as passionate as the polyglots, but his love for one particular community has made that passion laser-focused.
+He deserves to be mentioned here because his dedication to language learning is just as passionate as the famous polyglots, but his love for one particular community has made that passion laser-focused.

-for Android or iPhone to play the polyglot game yourself.
+If you’re a tech-savvy so-and-so (and we bet you are), you can use one of these smartphone apps, for Android or iPhone to play the polyglot game yourself.
 And for those readers who are not polyglots yet, feel free to use all the inspiration above as fuel.
 Which language do you want to tackle?